tighten/jigsaw/CONTRIBUTING.md

 If the project maintainer has any additional requirements, you will find them listed here.

 - **[PSR-2 Coding Standard](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-2-coding-style-guide.md)** - The easiest way to apply the conventions is to install [PHP Code Sniffer](https://github.com/PHPCSStandards/PHP_CodeSniffer/).

+    Run phpcs with PSR-2 with: `phpcs --standard=PSR2 ./src`

 - **Tlint styles** - Tighten-specific styles.
 Tlint is built for apps, so there are some settings that might not make sense in a package, but [download Tlint](https://github.com/tightenco/tlint) and run it on your pull requests to see if it suggests any reasonable changes.

+    Run tlint with: `tlint lint ./src`

 - **One pull request per feature** - If you want to do more than one thing, send multiple pull requests.